A step-by-step guide on annulment in the Philippines.

 The petition will be drafted and after your approval, it will be filed before the Office of the Executive Clerk of Court of the Regional Trial Court, and fees will be paid.
 It will go through the process of being assigned to a judge by raffle which is open to the public.

-According to Atty.
-Raymond Fortun, in a TV interview, he has seen cases in the filing stage that took three years before getting approved due to several reasons, including court scheduling.
+In a TV interview, Atty.
+Raymond Fortun mentioned that he has seen cases in the filing stage take three years before getting approved due to various reasons, including court scheduling.

 STEP 5: Court procedure begins.

-The respondent (which means the other spouse) will be summoned by the assigned Clerk of Court of the RTC to appear in court.
-This means he or she will have to be represented by a lawyer, as well.
+The assigned Clerk of Court of the RTC will summon the respondent (the other spouse) to appear in court.
+The situation requires that he or she is represented by a lawyer.
 What follows will be a collusion investigation and pre-trial conference, and on to the Trial Proper.

 The court will also issue an order asking the prosecutor assigned to the court to conduct a collusion investigation.
 This will determine if the petitioner and respondent (the couple) conspired to file the petition for annulment.

 According to Philippine law, both parties should not agree or collude to an annulment, but unlike in other countries where there is consensual or a no-contest divorce.
-If collusion is proven, the case will not be brought to trial.
+If collusion is proven, the case will not proceed to trial.

-On the other hand, the pre-trial process will include mediation, to determine if both parties can agree on certain preliminary issues like support and custody.
+On the other hand, the pre-trial process will include mediation.
+It is to determine if both parties can agree on certain preliminary issues like support and custody.

-Three main witnesses will be involved in the trial: the petitioner, the psychologist, and a corroborating witness, which could be a friend or relative who has first-hand knowledge of the marriage.
+The trial will involve three main witnesses: the petitioner, the psychologist, and a corroborating witness, who could be a friend or relative with firsthand knowledge of the marriage.

 In cases where the other spouse fails to appear in court, the trial will still push through.
 Of course, the whole trial will run smoother and faster if the respondent does not contest, explains Atty.
 Macam.